Alexander Technique for Back Pain. Back Pain Management Top 3 Tips.

 Unfortunately, many people have a recurrence of pain incidents whenever their lower back is irritated by bending or carrying.

-Apart from the pain, that can be debilitating, the condition is exacerbated by not knowing why it is occurring; not having a clear treatment option; not knowing how many activities will have to be cancelled or missed out on because of the back pain.
+Apart from the pain, which can be debilitating, the condition is exacerbated by not knowing why it is occurring; not having a clear treatment option; not knowing how many activities will have to be cancelled or missed because of the back pain.
+Lack of good quality information is one of the problems associated with back pain.

 When back pain sufferers apply the Alexander Technique, a large percentage consistently report reduction in pain.2